jaredhanson/www.oauth2orize.org/books/concepts/oauth2/grants.md

 ```

 As this guide progresses and additional OAuth 2.0 concepts are explained, more
-details will be provided about how these plugines integrate with the other
+details will be provided about how these plugins integrate with the other
 aspects of the OAuth2orize toolkit.